The Test Sample

 The principal means of producing energy within cells occurs in the mitochondria, tiny power stations inside most cells of the body.
 The mitochondria use glucose and oxygen to produce ATP (adenosine triphosphate), the body's primary source of energy.
 This is called aerobic energy production.

-Whenever cellular oxygen levels decrease and/or the mitochondria are not functioning properly, the body must turn to less efficient energy production (anaerobic energy production) to metabolize glucose and produce ATP.
-The primary byproduct of this anaerobic process is lactic acid.
-Lactic acid can accumulate when it is produced faster than the liver can break it down.
+Whenever cellular oxygen levels decrease and/or the mitochondria are not functioning properly, the body must turn to less efficient energy production to metabolize glucose and produce ATP.
+This is called anaerobic energy production and the primary byproduct is lactic acid, which is processed (metabolized) by the liver.